Stiivi/Holon/Sources/Holon/Documentation.docc/ProxiesAndIndirection.md

 When using proxies, the provided functionality, such as rewriting with the ``IndirectionRewriter`` requires that the graph follows all the rules around indirection.
-The rules are described as graph constraints and listed in the constant list ``IndirectionConstraints``.
+The rules are described as graph constraints and listed in the constant list ``IndirectionConstraint``.
 It is required by the user to follow and/or validate the constraints before using any functionality related to indirection.
 Working with graph violating the constraints is considered a programming error.
 The constraints are not enforced immediately while working